clearSnow/android-orm-benchmark-1/README.md

 - Number of messages with readers.
 Check [BenchmarkExecutable#NUM_MESSAGES_WITH_READERS](/ORM-Benchmark/src/main/java/com/littleinc/orm_benchmark/BenchmarkExecutable.java#L19)
 - Number of reades on messages.
 Check [BenchmarkExecutable#NUM_READERS](/ORM-Benchmark/src/main/java/com/littleinc/orm_benchmark/BenchmarkExecutable.java#L13)

-###Changing The GreenDao Tests
+### Changing The GreenDao v2 Tests

-GreenDao requires a separate project to generate the source code for database entities and DAOs.
+GreenDao v2 requires a separate project to generate the source code for database entities and DAOs.
 The ORM-Benchmark-GreenDAO-Generator project is a Java application that you can run to regenerate the database definitions.
 You only need to do this if you want to change the GreenDao database model!